-CONTRACTOR will provide the On-Site Contract Monitor with a computer and workstation.
-CONTRACTOR will provide a smart phone with access to e-mail, and access to view the Facility's camera system from their desktop computer.
+CONTRACTOR will provide a smart phone with access to e-mail, and access to view the facility's camera system from their desktop computer.
 The desktop computer shall include access to the internet with a dedicated quality of service of at least 1.5 megabytes up and down, compatibility with the most current Microsoft software, and access to a scanner.